PanicStation.org

 Scope note

-These are first steps to stabilise communication and decision-making in the next hours/days.
-Later decisions may need specialist support (patient liaison/advocacy and, in some cases, legal guidance), especially where documents are missing or disputed.
+These are first steps to stabilise communication and decision-making in the next hours or days.
+Later decisions may need specialist help, such as hospital advocacy, patient advice services, mediation, or legal advice where authority or documents are disputed.

 Important note

 This is general information, not legal or medical advice.
-UK rules and processes differ across the UK nations; the hospital should tell you which framework they are applying locally.
-If you believe the patient is at immediate risk due to conflict or miscommunication, ask to speak to the nurse in charge and the on-call senior clinician immediately.
+Capacity, consent, attorney powers, guardianship, advance decisions, DNACPR processes, and complaints routes differ across the UK, so ask the hospital which local framework it is applying.
+If you believe the patient is at immediate risk because of confusion or mixed messages, ask to speak to the nurse in charge and the on-call senior clinician immediately.

 Additional Resources